International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Ruttika V Desai, Dr. BK Srivastava, Dr. Shruthi Eshwar and Dr. Vipin Jain.
+Dr. Ruttika V Desai, Dr. BK Srivastava, Dr. Shruthi Eshwar, Dr. Vipin Jain.
 A cross-sectional study to assess the dental appointment attendance, reflecting the experiences, anticipations and behavioural intentions among 18-25 year olds.
-International Journal of Applied Dental Sciences.
-2018; 4(2): 09-13.
+Int J Appl Dent Sci 2018;4(2):09-13.